Branford Public Schools

 Students are held accountable for adherence to all handbooks, policies, and school Code of Conduct.

-Students will be required to complete all assignments, tasks, and assessments required by the class/teacher.
+Students will be required to complete all assignments, tasks, and assessments required by the class/teacher in accordance with established deadlines.

 Students will be expected to access statewide assessments in-person, unless the assessments are available remotely.